matt77hias/Blog/_posts/2020-08-25-mage-asserts.md

 #endif // MAGE_DEBUG
 ```

-In addition, we can define a non-conditional fail:
+In addition, we can define a non-conditional fail macro:

 ```c++
 //-----------------------------------------------------------------------------